charlenopires/ClaudeContextTerminal/OLLAMA_INTEGRATION.md

 - **Supported Platforms**: All platforms supported by Ollama (Linux, macOS, Windows)
 - **Models**: Any model supported by Ollama

-The Ollama integration is now fully functional and provides a complete local LLM solution for the Goofy-RS application.
+The Ollama integration is now fully functional and provides a complete local LLM solution for the Goofy application.